Skip to main content

 The natural color of salmon comes from compounds known as carotenoids, particularly astaxanthin.
 Salmon do not produce these pigments themselves.
 Instead, they acquire them through their diet of krill, shrimp, and other small marine organisms.
 As these pigments accumulate in the flesh, they create the characteristic orange, pink, or red tones that consumers recognize.

 Color consistency is a mark of authenticity.
 While the brightness of wild salmon may soften once the fillets are cooked and preserved in oils and herbs, the tones you see are the salmon’s natural color, true to its origin.
-The important distinction is whether the color comes from diet or from artificial additives.
+The important distinction is based on the source of the color – diet or artificial additives.

 Tonnino’s silver salmon fillets reflect the authentic color of wild-caught salmon after careful cooking and preservation in gourmet oils.
 The clear jar allows you to see the integrity of the whole fillets inside, a sign of both transparency and confidence in the quality we deliver.